-Although it is more durable than latex, it will still need recoating, especially if subjected to a lot of traffic.
+Although it is more durable than latex, it will still need recoating, especially if subjected to a lot of traffic resulting in cracks, mold growth, or warping.
 Touch-ups will have to be done every one to two years.
 Since it is also chemicals-based, proper ventilation must be done to avoid inhaling the fumes.

 Epoxy floor coating

-Epoxy coating consisting of two components, epoxy resin and polyamine hardener.
+Epoxy coating consists of two components, epoxy resin, and polyamine hardener.
 These are the benefits of choosing this kind of coating:

 - It is long-lasting – even for up to 30 years!